Skip advert

 Advertisement

-Passengers won’t be disappointed with the amount of interior space on offer in the Tucson, while the driver’s seat has plenty of adjustment, as does the steering wheel, for rake and reach.
+Passengers won’t be disappointed with the amount of interior space offered in the Hyundai Tucson.
+The driver’s seat and steering wheel have plenty of adjustment for rake and reach.

 Hyundai has added a lot of features, even to entry-level cars, to make the Tucson a truly versatile family SUV.
 The rear seats fold in a 40:20:40 configuration, while there are front and rear armrests with cupholders and extra storage for assorted oddments.
 You’ll also find useful USB ports front and back, along with standard parking sensors and a rearview camera.

-If you want to pay for it, you can also have luxuries such as an electrically-operated tailgate, three-zone climate control and heated and ventilated seats to make longer journeys that bit more comfortable.
+If you want to pay for it, higher trim levels have luxuries such as an electrically operated tailgate, three-zone climate control and heated and ventilated seats to make longer journeys that bit more comfortable.

 The latest Tucson’s wheelbase is only marginally longer than the previous model’s, but Hyundai has been clever with the car’s packaging to ensure that the cabin can easily accommodate four six-footers, with plenty of knee, leg and headroom.
 There is space for a third rear passenger, but the raised central floor prevents them from finding a truly comfortable position.
 The seats themselves are supportive, and there’s plenty of space under the front seats for rear passengers’ feet.